 Montana — Hosted Expedition

-A small-group fly fishing expedition through three of the most respected trout regions in Montana and the Yellowstone ecosystem.
+A small-group fly fishing journey through three of the most respected trout regions in Montana and the greater Yellowstone ecosystem.

 Each Australian winter we travel to Montana to fish some of the most celebrated trout rivers in North America.

 This is not simply a fishing trip.
-It is a carefully organised expedition designed for a small group of anglers who want to experience these waters properly — with excellent local guides, comfortable accommodation, and the quiet assurance that every detail has been thought through.
+It is a carefully structured expedition designed for anglers who want to experience these waters properly — with exceptional local guides, comfortable accommodation, and the quiet assurance that every detail has been considered.

 A Carefully Designed Journey